Habits of a Successful Price Action Forex Trader

-Trading success is a result of discipline, and having a set daily routine is one aspect of being a disciplined forex trader.
-It is so easy to fall off track and start making emotional mistakes as a trader that you really need to consciously stop this from happening by having a daily routine that you go through every day.
-A daily routine will add a degree of order and stability to your trading, which is very important to your mindset and thus to your long-term profitability.
+how to be a disciplined traderTrading success is a result of discipline, and having a daily routine is a key component to becoming a disciplined Forex trader.
+It is so easy to fall off track and start making emotional mistakes as a trader, and you really need to consciously stop this from happening by having a daily routine that you go through every day.
+A daily trading routine will add a degree of order and stability to your trading, which is very important to your mindset and thus to your long-term profitability.
 If you do not currently have a set daily routine for your trading activities than you need to start developing one, trading absolutely cannot be a haphazard endeavor.
 The more objective you can make every aspect of your interaction with the market, the less likely you will be to commit emotional trading mistakes.

-• Limit screen time to a certain period of time and time of day
+Limit screen time to a certain period of time and time of day

-• Follow a Price Action Trading Plan
+Follow a Price Action Trading Plan

-If you are a price action trader you know what setups you are looking for each day in the market.
-Since this is the case you should have a written out and clearly defined trading plan of what you are looking for each day during your given time period and allotted time amount.
+trading planIf you are a price action trader you know what setups you are looking for each day in the market.
+Since this is the case you should have a written out and clearly defined trading plan of what you are looking for each day during your given time period and allotted time.
 If you do not have a clearly defined and tangible trading plan than you need to get working on this right away.
 Keeping your trading plan “in your head” doesn’t cut it either, you need to read it, every day.
-A clearing defined trading plan should include entry parameters, exit parameters, risk management strategy as well as long term goals; these are factors your forex trading plan needs to include at a minimum.
+A clearly defined trading plan should include entry signals, exit strategies, risk management plans, as well as long term goals; these are factors your forex trading plan needs to include at a minimum.

 Following an objective trading plan will give you precise setups to look for each day, it will help you focus harder and give you a guide to follow each day while analyzing the market.
 Market analysis needs to be structured; most traders have no structure to their daily routine which is a result of not having a trading plan.
-How can you become a structured and thus disciplined Forex trader if you don’t even have a plan for what you are doing?
+How can you become a structured and disciplined Forex trader if you don’t even have a plan for what you are doing?
 Would a builder build a house without blueprints?
 No, of course not, it would fall apart, very fast.
-Yet, almost every person that attempts to become a forex trader approaches the market with no forex trading plan and sense of why one is necessary.
-Operating in a structured manner in the uncontrollable forex market is simply a necessity to you making money in forex on a regular basis.
+Yet, almost every person that attempts to become a forex trader approaches the market with no trading plan or sense of why one is necessary.
+Operating in a structured manner in the uncontrollable Forex market is simply a necessity to you making money on a regular basis.
 Luck will only reward you for so long before it punishes you, there is no room for luck in the consistently profitable trader’s vocabulary, simply put; professional traders do not need luck because they have a clearly defined trading plan.

-• Keep a trading journal
+Keep a trading journal

 Keeping a daily trading journal is important for a number of reasons, but not for the reasons you might be expecting.
 Many trading books and other educational sources will mention trading journals briefly and say that you should write down the parameters of each trade you take so that you can analyze what you did right and what you did wrong.
 While there is some value in recording this information I feel that it misses the point.
 Forex trading success is almost entirely dependent on how well you manage your emotions.
 The real value that a daily trading journal can provide to you is feedback on how you are feeling each day about your trading activity as well as feedback on your day to day emotional state.